Newington in Screven County, Georgia — The American South (South Atlantic)

 General Prevost, cleverly masking his troop movements, left Hudson`s Ferry March 1st, 1779 with 1500 of His Majesty`s best troops.
 He encircled General Ashe`s Continentals and North Carolina Militia of 2300 men at the Freeman-Miller Bridge, attacked them from the rear and practically destroyed them.

 Erected 1953 by Georgia Historical Commission.
 (Marker Number 124-2.)

 Marker series.
 This marker is included in the Georgia Historical Society/Commission marker series.

 Location.
-32° 36.044′ N, 81° 29.115′ W. Marker is in Newington, Georgia, in Screven County.
-Marker is at the intersection of Newington Highway (State Highway 24) and Church Road, on the right when traveling west on Newington Highway.
+32° 35.333′ N, 81° 30.185′ W. Marker is in Newington, Georgia, in Screven County.
+Marker is on Railroad Avenue/Savannah Highway (Georgia Route 21) west of Walton Street, on the right when traveling west.
 Touch for map.
-Marker is at or near this postal address: 11572 Newington Hwy, Newington GA 30446, United States of America.
+Marker is in this post office area: Newington GA 30446, United States of America.
 Touch for directions.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on February 24, 2009, by Mike Stroud of Bluffton, South Carolina.
-This page has been viewed 1,539 times since then and 18 times this year.
-Photos: 1, 2, 3, 4. submitted on February 24, 2009, by Mike Stroud of Bluffton, South Carolina. • Kevin W. was the editor who published this page.
+This page originally submitted on May 19, 2008, by Mike Stroud of Bluffton, South Carolina.
+This page has been viewed 1,134 times since then and 3 times this year.
+Photos: 1. submitted on October 6, 2010, by Mike Stroud of Bluffton, South Carolina.
+2, 3, 4. submitted on May 19, 2008, by Mike Stroud of Bluffton, South Carolina. • Kevin W. was the editor who published this page.